On this page

 The following describes some typical reasons for viewing the dashboard:

-• You've hit a rate limit violation for an API, and you receive a notification that contains a link to the rate limits dashboard for that API so that you can investigate the violation.
+- You've hit a rate limit violation for an API, and you receive a notification.
+This notification contains a link to the rate limits dashboard that provides details on the violation for investigation.
 See API rate limits and violations.

 You can access the rate limit dashboard only if you're assigned one of these admin roles: